CarlosADuranVIllalobos/CarlosADuranVIllalobos.github.io/control-systems.md

 </table>

 ### Conclusion
-By using advanced optimization and control techniques, this project demonstrates a significant improvement in the consistency and yield of penicillin production.
-The combination of batch-to-batch optimization and model predictive control, supported by reliable models and robust validation methods, offers a powerful approach to managing industrial-scale production processes.
+Using advanced control techniques, this project significantly improved the yield and consistency of penicillin production.
+The combination of batch-to-batch optimization and model predictive control showcases the power of advanced industrial control strategies.

 <h3>Read More</h3>
 <p>For a detailed exploration of our methods and results, you can read the full article:</p>